ShadowCloneLabs/GlutamateMCPServers/README.md

 ## About Glutamate

-[Glutamate](https://glutamateapp.com) is a powerful platform that simplifies the deployment and management of Model Context Protocol servers.
+[Glutamate](https://glutamateapp.com) is a powerful desktop platform that simplifies the deployment and management of Model Context Protocol servers.
 It provides a user-friendly interface and robust tools for server administration, making it easier than ever to run and customize your MCP servers.

 Key Features: